iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 > Doesn't stay active.
 Will disappear sporadically and you have to restart your phone to make it appear again.
 I've gone days before I realize it's gone again so what's the point?<br> :date: __2020-06-18 05:40:47__

-> I want to understand why the app needs permission to location data when the app description says they don't collect it.
-Is there any reasonable explanation?<br> :date: __2020-06-18 03:54:44__

 #### 1-star reviews